apache/myfaces-homepage/coreReleaseChecklist.md

 > :warning: **This step can be skipped on 2.3-next as the API JAR now contains `org.apache.myfaces` packages.**

-In the past Clirr was used but it doesnt work anymore.
+In the past Clirr was used but it doesn't work anymore.
 We use a similar tool called japicmp now:
 Github: https://github.com/siom79/japicmp
 Website: https://siom79.github.io/japicmp/